rockettheme/docs/Docs/wordpress/themes/chapelco/INDEX.md

 Introduction
 -----

-![][template]
+![][theme]

 Chapelco is designed with an intricate mix of subtle style elements to add depth and create a clean and professional appearance.

-A standard array of powerful features and functions are brought to Chapelco via the Gantry Framework, a dynamic and powerful template framework.
-RokSprocket, a complex and diverse content display plugin, has integrated styling with this template.
+A standard array of powerful features and functions are brought to Chapelco via the Gantry Framework, a dynamic and powerful theme framework.
+RokSprocket, a complex and diverse content display plugin, has integrated styling with this theme.

 Requirements
 -----